geneseframework/genese/src/complexity/README.md

 # Genese Complexity

-Genese Complexity is a part of the [genese framework]('https://github.com/geneseframework/genese') which improves you to increase your code quality by analysing the cognitive complexity and the cyclomatic complexity of all the Typescript files of your project.
+Genese Complexity is a part of the [genese framework]('https://github.com/geneseframework/genese') which improves you to increase your code quality by analysing the cognitive complexity and the cyclomatic complexity of your source code.
-This module creates an HTML report displaying the complexities scores of each folder, file or method which will give you an overview of the code quality of your project.
-Moreover, you will find for each method the reasons of the complexity score which will help you to refactor your code more easily.
+This module creates an HTML report displaying an overview of the complexities index of each folder, file or method of your project.
+Moreover, you will find for each method the elements increasing complexity index, which will help you to refactor esaier your code.

 ![Dashboard Genese Complexity](./readme-dashboard.png?raw=true "Dashboard")